Eisfresser/jobroom2/README.md

 The `yarn run` command will list all of the scripts available to run for this project.

+### Populating the database with users
+The file `src/sql-create-users/jobroom_public_all-tables_insert.sql` has the SQL INSERT scripts that populate the dababase with user with different roles.
+* pav for the confirmed PAV
+* stes for the confirmed job seeker
+* company for the confirmed company

+Password for all users: admin

 ### Service workers

 Service workers are commented by default, to enable them please uncomment the following code.